 Delta Air Lines is pleased to offer travel discounts for ASIS International.
 To take advantage of these travel discounts, book your flights online or call +1.800.328.1111 and refer to meeting event code NMRV2 (Monday-Friday, 7:30 am - 7:30 pm CT).

 - NOT ALL FARES ARE ELIGIBLE FOR A DISCOUNT

 - Discounts apply to round trip travel only

 - Not valid with other discounts, certificates, coupons or promotional offers

 Please note: There is no service fee for reservations booked and ticketed via our reservation 800 number.

 Nonmember - $1395

-Fees include daily continental breakfast, lunch on days one and two, a networking reception, and refreshment breaks.
+Fees include daily continental breakfast, a networking reception, and refreshment breaks.
 Hotel costs are not included.

 Sunday, July 8